andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 I strap on the planks for one final time in the shadow of said six-story Swiss chalet-style hotel ready to shred.
 I hop on the unimaginatively named Lift 1 up the face of the mountain, straight up Al's Run.
 One thing I notice as I ride up is that this mountain is *steep*.
-I must have ridden up a steeper glen but I really can't remember when.
+I must have ridden a steeper glen but I really can't remember when.

 Off the lift I loop around to the right and dive down Spencer's.
 Of the hundreds of runs I've taken this trip I'm confident in saying that this is in the top-5 toughest.
-Colossal hillocks of hard, crusty snow have piled upon the steep pitch from start to finish.
+The entire length of the steep pitch is blanketed by colossal hillocks of hard, crusty snow.
+Each a miniature mountain.
+Each a grueling challenge.
 By the time I reach the bottom I'm panting like an Arkansas bird dog in July.
 Dadgum!

 Nothing to do now but continue the send.
-At the top of the lift on my second run I slide down to the oversized trail map for bearing-setting and gameplanning.
+I can catch my breath when the sun goes down.
+I hop back on Lift 1 and slide down to the oversized trail map at the top for a quick bout of bearing-setting and gameplanning.
 As I'm digesting the terrain a gentleman in his mid-40s asks if I want to go for a hike up the ridge.
 Hell I ain't got a better plan, let's do it.
 I unclip my skis and follow my new friend Dave from Colorado up a spine